Guy's Blog

 Disclaimer: this post should be read as a completely personal, utterly unscientific, non-practical, emotional, historical fundamentalist tirade against something I find offensive.
 On this matter I am unapologetically fanatical.
 You have been warned.

-About eight years ago I was appalled to find, at a WMA event in America, the majority of practitioners using aluminium swords.
-When I returned home I drew a line in the sand, by posting this on SFI, under the heading Aluminium Wasters: NO!
+About eight years ago, in 2004, I was appalled to find, at a WMA event in America, the majority of practitioners using aluminium swords.
+When I returned home I drew a line in the sand, by posting this on Sword Forum International, under the heading Aluminium Wasters: NO!

 Aluminium wasters are becoming more and more popular as longsword training tools.
 Two main reasons are put forward for their use: